 The Four Keys of SEO

-Minus all the fads, trends, and gimmicks, the correct practice of SEO comes down to just three main points.
-All three of these are driven by the product content PIM has been purposefully designed to manage.
+Minus all the fads, trends, and gimmicks, the correct practice of SEO has just three main points.
+All three are driven by the product content that PIM has been purposefully designed to manage.

 1. Keywords

-You need to know which keywords people are actually using to search for products in the category you’re selling in.
+You need to know which keywords people are using to search for products in your category.

 Remember: